Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Overcoming classical thermodynamic limits by stopping at a clever moment

 and $B_1$ and $B_2$ are two independent Wiener processes,

 Amongst the infinite possible choices of stopping strategies, Ref.~\cite{neri2019integral} considered the stopping time of first occurrence of the "main event"

 where we assume that at $t=0$ the system is initialized in its stationary state (see green circles in Fig.~\ref{fig:gyr}a).
-In Eq.~\eqref{eq:Tme} the variable $\varphi_t = \tan^{-1} (Y_t/X_t)\in [-\pi , \pi]$ is the phase associated with the state $(X_t,Y_t)$, thus $\T$ corresponds to the first crossing from the second quadrant to the first quadrant.
-As the distribution at stopping times $\rho_{X_{\T},Y_{\T}}$ is concentrated near the positive $y$ axis (black circles in Fig.~\ref{fig:gyr}a), the system entropy change $\Delta S^{\rm sys}_{\T}$ in $[0,\T]$ is often negative, leading to positive free energy changes $\langle \Delta G^{\rm ne}_{{\rm c},_{\T}}\rangle$, which opens up the possibility for stopping time efficiencies above the Carnot limit, see Eq.~\eqref{eq:carnotStoppxxxx}.
-Indeed, we show in Fig.~\ref{fig:gyr}b with results obtained from numerical simulations, that the stopping-time efficiency associated with the stopping time $\T$ (red circles), which satisfies the bound~\eqref{eq:carnotStoppxxxx}, can surpass the Carnot efficiency near equilibrium, a result that is inaccessible by stopping trajectories at a fixed time (blue squares).
+In Eq.~\eqref{eq:Tme} the variable $\varphi_t = \tan^{-1} (Y_t/X_t)\in [-\pi , \pi]$ is the phase associated with the state $(X_t,Y_t)$, thus $\T$ corresponds to the first crossing from the second quadrant to the first quadrant. {The distribution at stopping times $\rho_{X_{\T},Y_{\T}}$ is concentrated near the positive $y$ axis (black circles in Fig.~\ref{fig:gyr}a), and is less broad than the initial distribution (green circles in Fig.~\ref{fig:gyr}a).
+Thus, the system entropy change in $[0,\T]$, $\Delta S^{\rm sys}_{\T}=S^{\rm sys}_\T - S^{\rm sys}_0$, is often negative for this example and this choice of stopping time.
+This result, together with the fact that the system energy change in~$[0,\T]$, $\Delta U_{\T}=U_\T - U_0$, is often smaller than minus the system entropy change times the temperature $-T \Delta S^{\rm sys}_{\T}$, leads to positive free energy changes $\langle \Delta G^{\rm ne}_{{\rm c},_{\T}}\rangle$, which opens up the possibility for stopping time efficiencies above the Carnot limit, see Eq.~\eqref{eq:carnotStoppxxxx}.
+Readers are referred to Ref.~\cite{neri2019integral} for details on the calculations of the free energy change at stopping times. } We show in Fig.~\ref{fig:gyr}b with results obtained from numerical simulations, that the stopping-time efficiency associated with the stopping time $\T$ (red circles), which satisfies the bound~\eqref{eq:carnotStoppxxxx}, can surpass the Carnot efficiency near equilibrium, a result that is inaccessible by stopping trajectories at a fixed time (blue squares).